RECHERGG/netline/README.md

 // send a packet to all, but skip a specific client(s).
 Here 'clientA' client.generateBroadcast()
     .exclude("clientA")
     .send(new YourBroadcastPacket());

+// send a packet to all clients and servers, but also to his own client client.generateBroadcast()
+    .generateBroadcast()
+    .send(new YourBroadcastPacket());

 // send a packet to the first 2 endpoints.
 Left clients are be ignored!